mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: I know what export means!
     Ne- Ok then smartie pants.

-the ineraction also shows positive affect of child. her role in the community can be explored here.
+the interaction also shows positive affect of child. her role in the community can be explored here.